intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ```
 ./IEobjectdetection -i videos/vtest.avi -fr 200 -m SSD_GoogleNet_v2_fp32.xml -d CPU -t SSD -l pascal_voc_classes.txt
 ```

-You should see a video play with people walking across and red bouding boxes around them:
+You should see a video play with people walking and red bounding boxes around them:

 ![](images/expected_results_1.jpg)

-You should also see the output in the console showing the objects found and the confidence level.
+You should also see output in a console showing the objects found with a confidence level.

 ![](images/expected_results_2.jpg)

+### Mapping of lables to classification
-Here is the mapping for the labels of the classification in the console:
+Here's the mapping of labels (1–20) to classification (bird, plane, person, etc.) from the console:

 1 - plane
 2 - bicycle